kth-step/HOL4P4/README.md

 The theorem to inspect is:

-- `policy_min_exampleTheory.final_thm` : end-to-end equivalence between the original and minimized policy (there you can also see the minimized policy)
+- `policy_min_exampleTheory.final_thm;` -> end-to-end equivalence between the original and minimized policy (there you can also see the minimized policy)

 The theorem will show: